-- (a) two different States; - (b) two different Union territories; or - (c) a State and a Union territory, - shall be treated as a supply of goods in the course of inter-State trade or commerce. - xiii.
-Place of supply in case of installation of elevator is - a.
+- (a) two different States;

+- (b) two different Union territories; or

+- (c) a State and a Union territory,

+- shall be treated as a supply of goods in the course of inter-State trade or commerce.

+- a.
 Where the movement of elevator commences from the supplier's place - b.
-Where the delivery of elevator is taken - C. Where the installation of elevator is made - d.
+Where the delivery of elevator is taken - c.
+Where the installation of elevator is made - d.
 Where address of the recipient is mentioned in the invoice